melissiproject/client/docs/index.rst

 --------

-If you run on a headless system (e.g. a server) or you don't want melissi to attach to your desktop, you can still get melissi!
+If you run on a headless system (e.g. a server) or you don't want melissi to attach to your desktop, you can still get Melissi!

  ::